-The carrying amounts of accounts receivable (excluding prepayments and VAT refundable), cash and cash equivalents and accounts payable (excluding VAT payable) approximate their fair values.
+The carrying amounts of accounts receivable (excluding prepayments), cash and cash equivalents and accounts payable (excluding other payables) approximate their fair values.

-4 FINANCIAL RISK MANAGEMENT (CONTINUED)
+FINANCIAL RISK MANAGEMENT (CONTINUED)

 C. Capital management

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for the holding company and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.